PLP-WebTechnologies/feb-2025-introduction-to-javascript-and-dom-manipulation-Bella-winter/README.md

 - Create a script.js file and link it to a HTML.
 - Structure the document using DOCTYPE, html, head, and body.

+  ADDITIONAL KNOWLEDGE
+  - i have used w3schools for better understanding
+  -

 >[!NOTE]
 >  - Write JavaScript that:
 >  - Changes text content dynamically.